NoorFatimaYousafzai/Climate-Cues-Weather-App/README.md

 # Climate Cues
-Climate Cues is a weather forecast web application which features a weather widget that displays the current weather information with a dynamic background.
-It consists of three data visualization charts a vertical bar chart, doughnut chart and a line graph.
-A five day weather forecast table with pagination that presents the temperature forcast.
-A chatbot that responds to the users weather and non-weather related queries.
+Climate Cues is a weather forecast web application that features a weather widget that displays current weather information with a dynamic background.
+It consists of three data visualization charts: a vertical bar chart, a doughnut chart, and a line graph.
+A five-day weather forecast table with pagination presents the temperature forecast.
+A chatbot responds to the users' weather and non-weather-related queries.

 # Technologies Used